chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

      	\end{cases}
 $$

-To select the $$f$$ feature we need loop over f(x) Haar classifier.
+To select the $$f$$ feature we need to loop over f(x) Haar classifier.
 To select the threshold we need to minimize the following equation.

 $$
 error_{\theta} = min\Big( (S_+) + (T_-) - (S_-), (S_-) + (T_+) - (S_+))\Big)